 The HDMI horizontal filter performs measurements on the DE and HSync of the HDMI stream on the selected port.
-These measurements are available in the HDMI Map and can be used to determine the resolution of the incoming video data stream.
+The ADV7619 also performs horizontal measurements on the background port as selected by BG_MEAS_PORT_SEL[2:0].
+These measurements are available in the HDMI map and can be used to determine the resolution of the incoming video data streams.